it-innovation/EXPERImonitor/edm/resources/README.txt

 Configuring the EDM to connect to the database can be done in:

-	./impl/src/main/resources/edm.properties
+	../impl/src/main/resources/edm.properties

 The database can be populated with test data via a class in the EDM java implementation package; PopulateDB.
-This is a class with a main method that will create an experiment, 3 entities (with multiple attribute) and 3 metric generators for each entity.
+This is a class with a main method that will create an experiment, 3 entities (with multiple attribute) and 3 metric generators (one for each entity).
 Each metric generator will have a metric group and measurement sets for each of the attributes for the respective entity.
 It will also create reports for each of the measurement set with 20 random measurements.

 After running the PopulateDB class, the DB should be populated as per the log